JetBrains/sbt-idea-plugin/README.md

 [`publishPlugin`](#publishplugin-channel--inputkeystring) task, so that the artifact is automatically signed before uploading to the [JetBrains Marketplace](https://plugins.jetbrains.com/marketplace)

-#### `updateIntellij :: TaskKey[Unit]`

-This task is run automatically when sbt project is loaded.
-Downloads IntelliJ's binaries and sources, puts them into `intellijBaseDirectory` directory.
-Also downloads or updates external plugins.

 #### `buildIntellijOptionsIndex :: TaskKey[Unit]`

 Builds index of options provided by the plugin to make them searchable via